manasvidhawad/Screen-Privacy-Sheild/README.md

-# Screen-Privacy-Sheild
+🔐 Screen Privacy Shield

--> Overview
+📌 Overview

-The Privacy Shield is a real-time AI-powered privacy alert system that protects users from shoulder surfing in public environments.
+Screen Privacy Shield is a real-time, AI-powered privacy alert system that protects users from shoulder surfing in public environments.
 Using a webcam and face detection, the application monitors the area behind the user and instantly displays a privacy alert overlay when unauthorized viewers are detected.

 This project demonstrates the integration of Computer Vision, Multithreading, and GUI systems for practical cybersecurity applications.

--> Problem Statement
+🚨 Problem Statement

 Working in public places like libraries, cafés, or classrooms exposes sensitive information to nearby onlookers.
-Users often remain unaware when someone is watching their screen, leading to privacy breaches.
+Users often remain unaware when someone is watching their screen, leading to potential privacy breaches.

--> Solution
+💡 Solution

-The Privacy Shield runs silently in the background and continuously analyzes webcam input.
+Screen Privacy Shield runs silently in the background and continuously analyzes webcam input.
 If more than one face is detected in the frame, the system immediately activates a warning overlay with a privacy alert message, ensuring instant user awareness.

--> How It Works
+⚙️ How It Works

 The webcam captures live video feed